Jonas R. McClintock

-Jonas Roup McClintock (January 8, 1808 – November 25, 1879) was an American physician and Democratic politician from Pennsylvania who served as the 8th Mayor of Pittsburgh from 1836 to 1839.
+Jonas Roup McClintock (January 8, 1808 – November 25, 1879) was an American medical doctor and Democratic politician from Pennsylvania who served as the 8th Mayor of Pittsburgh from 1836 to 1839.
 He also served as a member of the Pennsylvania House of Representatives from 1850 to 1854 and the Pennsylvania State Senate for the 22nd district from 1854 to 1856.

 Early life and education

 Jonas Roup McClintock was born in Pittsburgh, Pennsylvania in 1808 to John and Elizabeth (Roup) McClintock.
 He graduated from Western University of Pennsylvania, the forerunner to the University of Pittsburgh, and received a M.D. degree from the University of Maryland Medical School in 1830.
 He rose to local prominence due to his efforts in treating Pittsburgh residents during the cholera epidemics in the early 1830s.
 In 1832 he organized Pittsburgh's first board of health.
 He was a member of the local vigilance committee and Captain of the Vigilant Fire Company.